fonoster/routr/SPECS.md

 **Test Criteria**

-> TODO: Cover tools and require integration tests
+The *EdgePoint* MUST pass all the tests prescribed in chapter *1.x* of the `SIP Connect v1.1`.
+Additionally, the **EdgePort** MUST pass the following tests:

+1. Routing *INVITE* messages for SIP Clients in different *EdgePort(s)*
+2. Signaling for popular WebRTC clients

 **Security Considerations**

-> TODO: Explore security considerations
+Since the *EdgePort* sits at the edge of the network, it's crucial that is capable of withstanding typical SIP attacks.
+On SIP over TCP or TLS, the server should avoid descriptors resource exhaustion, especially during a SIP INVITE flood attack.
+Consider also, monitoring and alerting for CPU and/or memory usage needed to handle SIP sessions and dialog, to no exceed the resources available.
+Finally, the server should drop any malformed SIP messages and avoid filling up the log files or logging servers.

 **Special Considerations**

-Running the EdgePort in Kubernetes can be challenging.
+Running the *EdgePort* in Kubernetes can be challenging.
 Keep following in mind when deploying to Kubernetes:

-1. Kubernetes' loadbalancers aren't design to work with SIP
+1. Kubernetes' loadbalancers are not designed to work with SIP
 2. The EdgePort uses the SIP procol which requires of L7 loadbalancers
 3. A complex network topology could disrupt the service and create latency

-> TODO: Show potential solutions

 ### Message Router